marioscrock/makerequests.js/README.md

 ```javascript
 all:true
 ```
-enables all distributions, otherwise you can add to parameters
+The option above enables all distributions, otherwise you can add to parameters:
 ```javascript
 opt-name:true
 ```